chaotic-cx/code-of-conduct/README.md

 ### Safety versus Comfort

-The Chaotic-CX community prioritizes marginalized people's safety over privileged people's comfort, for example in situations involving:
+The Chaotic-CX community prioritizes marginalized people's safety over privileged people's comfort.
+The following are not against the Code of Conduct.

 - "Reverse"-isms, including "reverse racism," "reverse sexism," and "cisphobia"
 - Reasonable communication of boundaries, such as "leave me alone," "go away," or "I'm not discussing this with you."
 - Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions
 - Communicating boundaries or criticizing oppressive behavior in a "tone" you don't find congenial

-The examples listed above are not against the Code of Conduct.
 If you have questions about the above statements, please read [GNOME Foundation's document on Supporting Diversity](https://wiki.gnome.org/Foundation/CodeOfConduct/SupportingDiversity).

 Outreach and diversity efforts directed at under-represented groups are permitted under the code of conduct.
 For example, a social event for women would not be classified as being outside the Code of Conduct under this provision.